-Bake in a preheated 350 degree for 50 to 60 minutes or until a toothpick comes out clean.
+Bake in a preheated 350 degrees for 50 to 60 minutes or until a toothpick comes out clean.

 Cool in the pan for 10 minutes.
 Turn out the cake onto a cooling rack for 15 minutes.

 Meanwhile, make the icing.
-Whisk the butter, powdered sugar and vanilla together.
-Add 1-2 Tablespoons warm water until you get an icing with a drizzling consistency.
+Whisk the butter, powdered sugar, and vanilla together.
+Add 1-2 Tablespoons of warm water until you get an icing with a drizzling consistency.

 Drizzle the icing over the cake and let cool completely.

 - Make sure you drizzle the icing generously, I think it really compliments the cake very well.

 - Make sure to use a cooking spray before you pour the batetr in the Bundt cake pan.
 It will avoid it from sticking.